 Many women will soak their pads in cold water before washing them in the washing machine, especially if there is dry blood stains on them.
 If your washing machine has a pre-wash setting, this would be a great alternative to soaking them.

 Another option is to hand wash the pads, in this scenario you would want to pre-soak the pads to make the washing process easier.
 If you do choose to soak the pads, make sure to change the soak water on a daily basis.
 When wash day arrives, rinse the pads in cold water until the water runs clear, then gently scrub them to get them clean.

 You can use your regular laundry detergent that you normally use to wash your pads.
 Avoid fabric softeners because this can make the pads less absorbent.
 Avoid bleach as well because this can break down the material and also interfere with absorbency.

-Enjoy free worldwide shipping on every order.
+Enjoy free United States shipping on every order.
 It's our treat to you.
 Also, we want you to be 100% satisfied with your purchase.
 Items can be returned or exchanged within 30 days of delivery.